-Maxwell's Otter is situated in Galloway
+Maxwell's Otter is in Galloway southwest

-southwest Scotland, 24 miles southeast of
+Scotland, 24 miles southeast of Stranraer, 66

-map link is for St Medan Golf Club.
+St Medan Golf Club.

 This is one of the most scenic spots on the

-Whithorn peninsular (the Machars).
+Whithorn Peninsular (the Machars).
 The drive

-around the peninsular is about 45 miles, a full
+around the Peninsular is about 45 miles, a full

-day if visiting all the attractions.
+day if visiting all the Attractions.

 The image top is from the car park next to

-the single lane road that leads to St Medan Golf Club,
+the single lane road that leads to St Medan Golf Club, highest

 The image second top is of the Otter Statue

-The Otter statue is in honour of Gavin
+The Otter Statue is in honour of Gavin

-Maxwell, best known for his book Ring of Bright
+Maxwell, best known for his Book Ring of Bright

 Water, published in 1960.

-A film was made in 1969 based on the book,
+A Film was made in 1969 based on the Book,

 starring starring Bill Travers and Virginia